m-bartos/42_CPP00-09/README.md

   - stack/heap object allocation (new, delete), *.hpp, classes, methods, public/private variables and methods

 * ex01 - Moar brainz!
   - The goal is to allocate N Zombie objects in a single allocation.
-Then, it has to initialize the zombies, giving each one of them the name passed as parameter.
+Then, it has to initialize the zombies, giving each one of them the name passed as a parameter.
 The function returns a pointer to the first zombie.
   - stack/heap object allocation (new, delete), array of objects, *.hpp, classes, methods, public/private variables and methods

 * ex02 - HI THIS IS BRAIN